Best Romantic Restaurants in Budapest 2019

 Perfect breakfast/brunch place in Buda: Déryné

 Looking for a spot for a romantic Sunday brunch, with great service and a really stylish but hip and cozy ambience?
 I recommend Déryné (which scored several Bib Gourmand recommendations over the years) so you can discover a bit of the Buda side, still very close to the river and the Castle district.
 They often have live music or even DJ’s (Sundays after 2), which make a simple meal into an occasion to celebrate.
 It’s a full-fledged classy restaurant, a bit on the costlier side – so feel free to stop by later in the day too.
 Make sure you try the terrace if the weather is good!
-Especially recommended: chicken paprikash with home-made noodles, Wagyu beef, shakshuka, túrógombóc (Hungarian cottage cheese dumplings), and since they have started playing around more with home-made vegan and vegetarian options, ask for vegetarian recommendations with rare confidence in this meat-loving city.
+Especially recommended: chicken paprikash with home-made noodles, Wagyu beef, shakshuka, túrógombóc (traditional Hungarian cottage cheese dumplings), and since they have started playing around more with home-made vegan and vegetarian options, ask for vegetarian recommendations with rare confidence in this meat-loving city.

 Address: 3 Krisztina tér, Budapest 1013